 Over time, the functionality of the LMS expanded, but it was still constrained by SCORM and its database parameters.
 This polishing was intended to bring improvements, but it didn’t really add up to more powerful impact overall.
 Being able to add non-SCORM content meant that administrators could share other files along with the standard course.
 Some systems added classroom training management functionality, which later expanded to integrated virtual classrooms (for example, Adobe Connect, GoToTraining and Webex).

-Many LMSs continued to expand their functionality.
-New features appeared regularly and many of the leading brands widened the feature list to include performance management and some HR functions, with mixed outcomes.
-Increasing the size and scale of functionality was an obvious direction to take, but vendors still ignored the Ux.
+Many LMS systems continued to expand their functionality.
+New features appeared regularly.
+Many of the leading brands widened their feature list to include performance management and some HR functions.
+Increasing the size and scale of functionality was an obvious direction to take, but vendors still ignored the user experience.

-The industry was fixated on buzzwords that could be heard clearly at trade shows and in the marketplace chatter on blogs and social media.
+The industry was fixated on buzzwords that could be heard clearly at trade shows and in the marketplace chatter and on social media.

 Around the same time, several moments of change happened in the pre-packaged off-the-shelf content market.